-10.11 - Please add any additional comments, conclusions and/or recommendations related to World Heritage policies and resources

-11. International Cooperation

-11.1 - Has the State Party promoted international cooperation and the establishment of cooperation mechanisms for heritage since the last Periodic Report?
+- 10.11 Please add any additional comments, conclusions and/or recommendations related to World Heritage policies and resources - 11.
+International Cooperation - 11.1 Has the State Party promoted international cooperation and the establishment of cooperation mechanisms for heritage since the last Periodic Report?
 If so, please indicate the type of cooperation that best describes your activities.

 Bilateral and multilateral agreements

 Sharing expertise to promote equitable participation in heritage mechanisms for communities

 Financial support

-Contributions to private organizations for the preservation of cultural and natural heritage

 Sharing expertise for capacity building

 Hosting and/or attending international training courses/seminars

 Distribution of material/information

-11.2 - Do you have World Heritage properties that have been twinned with others at a national or international level?
-Yes

-11.3 - Please add any additional comments, conclusions and/or recommendations related to International Cooperation (Questions 11.1 to 11.2).
-If you have twinned World Heritage properties, please list them along with their twins.
+- 11.2 Do you have World Heritage properties that have been twinned with others at a national or international level? - 11.3 Please add any additional comments, conclusions and/or recommendations related to International Cooperation (Questions 11.1 to 11.2).
+If you have twinned World Heritage properties, please list them along with their twins. - 1.
+Galle-Velsen twinning arrangement 2.
+Kandy- Chengde twinning arrangement - 12.
+Education, Information and Awareness Building - 12.1 Does the State Party have a strategy to raise awareness among communities and different stakeholders about conservation, protection and presentation of World Heritage?